cuttlebelle/website/content/documentation/code/extend-markdown.md

 ### Creating your own custom plugin

-Inside a new `code/markdown/your-plugin.js` file make sure you export an "attacher" function, it can be called anything you like, but must itself return a "transformer" function which contains your transformations.
+Inside a new `code/markdown/your-plugin.js` file make sure you export an `attacher` function, it can be called anything you like, but must itself return a `transformer` function which contains your transformations.
 See the boilerplate below:

 ```js